General Information on the NJ Medicaid Application Process

 Applicants for public benefits must decide which long term care program(s) they wish to apply.
 The choice of programs may depend on the applicant’s living situation, physical condition, and financial status.
 Certain benefits programs are also specifically geared to victims of traumatic brain injuries or Alzheimer’s Disease.
 Many states, including New Jersey have dual institutional Medicaid programs including MLTSS which have slightly differing income and asset standards and offer different coverage with respect to hospital stays and community setting.
 If you have any questions on selecting the appropriate Medicaid program for you, contact Fredrick P. Niemann toll-free (855) 376-5291.

 Although families have the opportunity to expedite their Medicaid eligibility through asset protection planning under the guidance of New Jersey Medicaid lawyer, it is vitally important that applicants do not apply for Medicaid too soon and prematurely.
 Strategies for Medicaid planning often include triggering a penalty period for Medicaid eligibility purposes.
 You read me correct.
 Sometimes we want to be denied so we can start a penalty period, the effect of which is to protect gifts and other transfers made within the prior 5 years.
-While the time in which to wait to file an application may be more or less than five years, filing an application during a period of ineligibility could potentially cause a significant delay in the applicants eligibility and approval status.
-It is, therefore, important to check with a qualified professional as to the date after which the application may be filed.
-You may contact Fredrick P. Niemann at (855) 376-5291 or firstname.lastname@example.org to find out more.
+While the time to file an application may be more or less than five years, filing an application during a period of ineligibility could potentially cause a significant delay in eligibility and approval.
+It is, therefore, important to check with a qualified professional on the date the application should be filed.
+You may contact Fredrick P. Niemann at (855) 376-5291 or email@example.com to find out more.

 3. Authorization to Apply for NJ Medicaid